 In addition to a Revocable Living Trust, a will is almost always created for each client, for additional purposes.
 For example, if a client has minor children, the last will and testament will name the guardians for the minor children (a provision that is not included in the Revocable Living Trust).
 In conjunction with a Revocable Living Trust, the last will and testament acts as a pourover will to the Revocable Living Trust, essentially transferring (or pouring over) into the trust any miscellaneous assets that have no beneficiary or that were not properly placed into the trust by the client.

 A basic estate plan should also include the transfer documents and grant deeds that will effectively transfer land, properties, buildings and houses into the client's Revocable Living Trust.
 Merely having a trust is not enough; it must be funded with one's assets to be effective.
-In addition to transferring land into the trust, a client should also transfer stock in any corporation, membership units in any limited liability companies, partnership interests, or any other business interests owned by the client, into the Revocable Living Trust, thus insuring that those business entities will not be subject to an expensive, time-consuming probate.
+In addition to transferring land into the trust, a client should also transfer stock in any corporation, membership units in any limited liability companies, partnership interests, or any other business interests owned by the client, into the Revocable Living Trust, thus ensuring that those business entities will not be subject to an expensive, time-consuming probate.

-Most accounts and other assets that would otherwise be subject to probate should also be transferred into the Revocable Living Trust to insure that they can be administered privately by the Trustee for the benefit of the beneficiaries.
+Most accounts and other assets that would otherwise be subject to probate should also be transferred into the Revocable Living Trust to ensure that they can be administered privately by the Trustee for the benefit of the beneficiaries.
 Certain assets, like IRA's or life insurance, do not go through probate and need not necessarily be transferred into the Revocable Living Trust, unless doing so would facilitate a more orderly or controlled distribution.

 An illness or medical emergency can also render one incapable of handling financial or business decisions.
 For this reason, basic estate planning always includes a Durable Power of Attorney for Asset Administration, designating one's chosen agents, those individuals who will be empowered with the authority to continue to make financial decisions until the client recovers.